-White to off-white granular powder filled in hard gelatin capsule shells size '00'.
-Red cap, yellow colour body printed with 'AMOXY' on cap and '500' on body.
+White to off-white granular powder filled in hard gelatine capsule shells size '0'.
+Scarlet colour cap, buff colour body printed with 'ZIMOX' on cap and '500' on body.

 4. Clinical particulars

 4.1 Therapeutic indications

 Amoxicillin is indicated for the treatment of the following infections in adults and children (see section 4.2, 4.4 and 5.1).